May 2025 County Labor Market Information

 Month-over Job Changes

-The Leisure and Hospitality industry experienced the most job growth in the May reporting period, adding 400 jobs.
+The Leisure and Hospitality industry experienced the most job growth in this reporting period, adding 700 jobs.
+The Mining, Logging, and Construction, Financial Activities, Professional and Business Services, and Other Services industries each added 100 jobs in the report period.

-The Information, Manufacturing, Professional and Business Services and Financial Activities industries all saw no changes in job loss or growth during the month of May.
+The Manufacturing, Information, Private Education and Health Services, and Government industries saw no changes in job loss or growth during the month of May.

-During the same reporting period, San Luis Obispo County gained a total of 1,400 jobs.
+During the May reporting period, San Luis Obispo County gained a total of 1,700 jobs.

 Year-over Job Changes

-San Luis Obispo County employers reported losing 400 jobs total for the year.
+Overall, employers in San Luis Obispo County lost 1,100 jobs over the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.